 Donald Trump ordered to pay $2 million for using charity funds in 2016 presidential campaign

-The New York state Supreme Court in Manhattan said the US president had ‘breached his fiduciary duty’ by misusing funds war veterans.
+The New York state Supreme Court in Manhattan said the US president had ‘breached his fiduciary duty’ by misusing funds raised for war veterans.

 A court on Thursday ordered United States President Donald Trump to pay $2 million (Rs 14.25 crore at current exchange rate) for misusing funds from his charitable foundation for his 2016 presidential campaign, Reuters reported.
 The state Supreme Court in Manhattan in the city of New York said the money would go to eight non-profit organisations that were party to the lawsuit against Trump and three of his children.